leejet/stable-diffusion.cpp/examples/server/README.md

   --tensor-type-rules <string>             weight type per tensor pattern (example: "^vae\.=f16,model\.=q8_0") --photo-maker <string>                   path to PHOTOMAKER model --upscale-model <string>                 path to esrgan model.
+  --main-backend-device <string>           default device to use for all backends (defaults to main gpu device if hardware acceleration is available, otherwise
+                                           cpu)
+  --diffusion-backend-device <string>      device to use for diffusion (defaults to main-backend-device) --clip-backend-device <string>           device to use for clip (defaults to main-backend-device).
+Can be a comma-separated list of devices for models with
+                                           multiple encoders
+  --vae-backend-device <string>            device to use for vae (defaults to main-backend-device).
+Also applies to tae, unless tae-backend-device is specified
-  -t, --threads <int>                      number of threads to use during computation (default: -1).
+  --tae-backend-device <string>            device to use for tae (defaults to vae-backend-device) --control-net-backend-device <string>    device to use for control net (defaults to main-backend-device) --upscaler-backend-device <string>       device to use for upscaling models (defaults to main-backend-device) --photomaker-backend-device <string>     device to use for photomaker (defaults to main-backend-device) --vision-backend-device <string>         device to use for clip-vision model (defaults to main-backend-device) -t, --threads <int>                      number of threads to use during computation (default: -1).
 If threads <= 0, then threads will be set to the number of
                                            CPU physical cores
   --chroma-t5-mask-pad <int>               t5 mask pad size of chroma